hollyouellette/Election_Analysis/README.md

 ## Election Audit Summary

-After successfully using this script to audit the tabulated results for US congressional presinct in Colorado, with some modifications, it can be used for any election.
+After successfully using this script to audit the tabulated results for US congressional precinct in Colorado, with some modifications, it can be used for any election.
 Such modifications could include adding additional lists and dictionaries to capture voter data outside of counties with subsequent additions of for loops to analyze the data within them.
-Another modification could be to modify the existing lists and dictionaries to represent and hold the geographical data of a different country/polical system that also determines the election winner based on the popular vote.
+Another modification could be to modify the existing lists and dictionaries to represent and hold the geographical data of a different country/political system that also determines the election winner based on the popular vote.

-  **Example #1**: Audit Election Data to destermine the results of US Presidential Primary Election
+  **Example #1**: Audit Election Data to determine the results of US Presidential Primary Election

   This script can be modified so that it can audit the election data of a US Presidential Primary Election.
-This can be acccomplished by adding lists and dictionaries to hold the voter data from the States and Towns included in this election.
+This can be accomplished by adding lists and dictionaries to hold the voter data from the States and Towns included in this election.
 After this, for loops can be added to the script to analyze and output the voter turnout and percentage votes from each state and town.

   **Example #2**  Audit Election data to determine the results of a Canadian Federal Election

-  This script can be modified so that it can audit the election results of a Canadian Federal Election, where the data used to determine the election results is different than that of the US congressional presinct in Colorado.
-This can be acheived my making the following additions to the script:
+  This script can be modified so that it can audit the election results of a Canadian Federal Election, where the data used to determine the election results is different than that of the US congressional precinct in Colorado.
+This can be achieved my making the following additions to the script:
    - Groups each Member of Parliament (MP) with their Political Party.
-   - Determines the winning MP/Political Party for each constiuency in the House of Commons.
+   - Determines the winning MP/Political Party for each constituency in the House of Commons.
-   - Caculate's the total consituencies won for each Political Party and calculates this as a percentage of the total consituencies.
+   - Calculate's the total constituencies won for each Political Party and calculates this as a percentage of the total constituencies.
-   - Determine's the winner of the Federal Election based on which Political Party won the majority of consituencies in the House of Commons.
+   - Determines the winner of the Federal Election based on which Political Party won the majority of constituencies in the House of Commons.